-The graph shows that region r211397 accumulates more memory for each time it scans the file life.sml.
+The graph shows that region r154248 accumulates more memory for each time it scans the file life.sml.

-To see what happens in region r211397, we make an object profile of that region, see Figure 17.3.
-The object profile shows that program point pp14788 continually allocates memory that is first freed when the program stops.
-We now search for pp14788 in the log files of the basis library, that is, we execute the UNIX command in the directory basis, and find that the program point pp14788 appears in the file General.sml.log, which contains the following fragment:
+To see what happens in region r154248, we make an object profile of that region, see Figure 17.3.
+The object profile shows that program point pp120 continually allocates memory that is first freed when the program terminates.
+We now search for pp120 in the generated log files and in the log file located in the basis library folder $(SML_LIB)/basis)$ .
+Among other places, we find that the program point pp120 appears in the following fragment in the file basis/Int.sml.log: